Breast Cancer Multiparameter Gene Expression Tests

 What are breast cancer multiparameter gene expression tests?

 Through gene expression, breast tumor genes regulate the timing and quantity of production of gene-specific RNA and proteins.
 Patterns in gene expression include both the increase and/or decrease in the expression of genes (upregulation and downregulation) that are responsible for the production of RNA and proteins.
-Rather than evaluating a single gene, multiparameter gene expression tests analyze the RNA of multiple tumor genes at the same time.
+Rather than evaluating a single gene, multiparameter gene expression tests analyze the RNA of multiple genes in a tumor at the same time.
 The result is a pattern of gene expression that is consolidated into a score and/or profile.
 This information is then used to help predict the likely behavior of the tumor and its response to treatment.

 © 2017 American Association for Clinical Chemistry, republished from Lab Tests Online.*